-- A. The ordination process to the Transitional Diaconate begins in January of the last year of seminary when the Candidate completes the General Ordination Exams (GOEs). - B. The Candidate submits final physical and psychological exams and background checks with the office of the Bishop. - C. The Candidate files a letter requesting ordination to the Transitional Diaconate with the Bishop. - D. The Vestry sends a letter of Endorsement for Ordination to the Transitional Diaconate to the COM. - E. The Bishop consents to ordination to the Transitional Diaconate with the recommendation of both the COM and the Standing Committee. - F. The Candidate will be scheduled for an interview with both the COM and the Standing Committee to discuss the following topics: - 1.
-Personal life - 2.
-Spiritual - 3.
-Calling - 4.
-Living your baptism - 5.
-What you have learned - 6.
-Community/Transition - G. Nominee should familiarize him or herself with the list of questions that may be asked.
-These questions can be found in Section 7. - H. Either before or after the interview with the COM and Standing Committee, a date will be set for ordination into the Transitional Diaconate. - I. After at least six months in the Transitional Diaconate, the Transitional Deacon may submit a letter to the Bishop requesting ordination to the Priesthood. - J. The Vestry of the parish in which the Transitional Deacon presently serves will send a letter of Endorsement for Ordination to the Priesthood to the Standing Committee. - K. The Transitional Deacon will be scheduled for an interview with the Standing Committee. - L. A date and location for ordination to the Priesthood will be set.
+- A. After at least six months, the Candidate after completing all other requirements set forth by the Cannons and the Bishop, files a letter requesting ordination with the Bishop along with a vestry endorsement.

+- B. The Bishop consents to ordination with the recommendation of the COM and the Standing Committee.

+- C. The Candidate will be scheduled for an interview with the Standing Committee:

+- 1. Personal life

+- 2. Spiritual

+- 3. Calling

+- 4. Living your baptism

+- 5. What you have learned

+- 6. Community/Transition

+- D. The Nominee should familiarize him or herself with the list of questions that may be asked.
+These questions can be found in Section 7.

+- E. Either before or after the interview with the Standing Committee, a date will be set for reception of Holy Orders.